pixelnest/pixelnest.github.io/tutorials/2d-game-unity/menus/index.md

 If you have some money and you have a lot of menus and texts in your game, think about the [NGUI plugin][ngui_link].
 It worth it.
 </md-note>

-## Ready for the next step
+# On the next episode

 You just made the new best selling game.
 But it's only on your computer for now.

-Last step: deploying on another machine, but it a PC, a mobile or a console...
+Last step: deploying on another machine, be it a PC, a mobile or a console...

 [background]: ./-img/background.png